aysegulkarademir/aysegulkarademir/README.md

 ## :sassy_woman:  About me
 - :school: I completed my undergraduate education in the field of `Mathematics` at Mimar Sinan Fine Arts University.
-- :technologist: I love using Software as a solution for every `Problem`
+- :woman_technologist: I love using Software as a solution for every `Problem`
-- :student: I’m currently learning: `Data Science`.
+- :woman_student: I’m currently learning: `Data Science`.
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1Rf4EmLqWTe-LXJwRiYpOuU1pMTCbJcUO/view?usp=sharing).
 - :nerd_face: Always `learning new things`